AP 444: Teacher Development

 8. Unless a teacher agrees, the content of a professional growth plan shall not be used in the evaluation process.

-9. Principals shall submit a Development Plan for their school, prior to November 30th, that identifies school-specific areas for growth, for staff.
+9. Principals shall submit a Professional Development Plan for their school that identifies school-specific areas for growth, for staff; specifically,

 9.1.
-The school’s Development Plan shall identify the plan for non-instructional (PD) days, as established throughout the year; and
+The school’s Professional Development Plan shall identify the plan for non-instructional (PD) days, as established throughout the year;

 9.2.
-The school’s PD shall align to an annual Divisional schedule that balances site and self-directed PD opportunities.
+The school’s Professional Development shall align to an annual Divisional Professional Development Framework so that site and self-directed PD opportunities are well-balanced; and

 10. Principals and Directors shall ensure that staff are aware of the agenda for site-directed PD at least seven (7) days prior to the date of the PD.

-11. Teachers shall discuss their plan for growth with their Principal and shall keep the Principal updated on the alignment of self-directed professional development, in accordance with the growth plan, at set times throughout the year.
+11. Teachers shall discuss intentions for professional development with their Principal and shall keep the Principal updated on the alignment of self-directed professional development as it specifically relates to the teacher’s professional growth plan, at set times throughout the year, or as requested by the Principal.

-12. Off-site, self-directed PD, and/or PD that requires an expenditure of funds, shall be approved by the Principal.
+12. Off-site, self-directed PD, and/or PD that requires an expenditure of funds, shall receive prior approval by the Principal.

 13. PD that requires travel outside of the province shall be approved by the Superintendent; notably: